 How many times have you lamented having to shell out $200 or more for a pair of shoes, only to watch as they slowly deteriorate beneath your tread, becoming a shell of their former unblemished, display window purity?
 Putting down that kind of money, only to step in gum – or worse – can dig right into your sole.

 Some suggest that sneaker quality only begins at the $150 price point, and the rest won’t endure.
 But there are plenty of diamonds on the discount rack, plenty of worthy sneakers hidden among the piles of cheap plastic knock offs.
 We’ve done the leg work for you, by compiling a veritable horde of affordable kicks for you to choose from, none of which sacrifice quality – or style – for a cheaper price tag.
-Break into spring with a crisp new pair of sneaks.
+Dive into our list of the best affordable men’s sneakers under $75.

 Converse Chuck Taylor All Star Low Top

 Converse are staple for any sneaker-stable.
 Since they were made obsolete as basketball shoes by brands like Nike and Adidas, who surpassed the canvas-swathed kicks in function, Converse has become a lifestyle shoe with unmistakable style.
 Spring time is here, and that mean’s all-white shoes are back in season.
 The Converse Chuck Taylor low tops offer a bright, laid back look that is perfect for shorts and T-Shirt weather.